premagic/example-premagic-poster-widget/README.md

 - Verify `autofillerConfig.selectors` match your form field `name` attributes
 - Check that `autofillerConfig.enabled` is set to `true`
 - Ensure the Premagic Login widget is properly initialized

+### Widget not re-initializing when navigating back?
+- The widget uses cache-busting to force re-initialization - this should work automatically
+- Check browser console for errors related to "LoaderObject"
+- Ensure the `PremagicWidget` component is properly unmounting (check React DevTools)
+- Verify that `unmountWidget()` is being called in the component cleanup

+### "Widget didn't find LoaderObject" error?
+- This error occurs when the widget script executes before the queue is initialized
+- The service initializes the queue at module load time to prevent this
+- If you see this error, check that `PremagicService.js` is imported correctly
+- Ensure you're not manually modifying `window._hw` before the widget initializes

 ## Support